garrandall/popular-music-data/tracks/if-you-want-my-love-cheap-trick.md

 If you want my love you got it
 When you need my love you got it
 I won't hide it
-I won't throw your love away, ooh
+I won't throw your love away, oh

 If you want my love you got it
 When you need my love you got it
 I won't hide it
-I won't throw your love away, ooh
+I won't throw your love away, oh

 If you want my love you got it
 When you need my love you got it
 You won't hide it
-You won't throw your love away, ooh
+You won't throw your love away, oh